cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 .. figure:: crows_foot_conceptual_2.svg

-    A conceptual model showing entities **part** and **vendor**, and the many-to-many relationship between them.
+    A conceptual model showing entities **part** and **vendor** and the many-to-many relationship between them.
 The relationship has an attribute, which we have shown as a rectangle connected to the relationship line.

 .. figure:: crows_foot_logical_2.svg